 You can make the arrangements for an in memory donation through a funeral director.

-If you prefer to make an in memory donation online please use our in memory donation form.
+If you prefer to make an in memory donation online, you can do this via our donate page here

 Alternatively, please send any 'in memory' donations, along with the name of the person in whose memory the donations are collected, to: